dajobe/raptor/examples/grapper.md

 The grapper example requires:

 - GTK 3.0+
-- GIO 2.26.0+ (for GSettings support)
+- GIO 2.26.0+ (for GSettings support - optional)

-If GSettings is not available, the grapper example will not be built, but other examples will continue to work.
+**GSettings is optional**: If GSettings is not available, grapper will still build and run, but window size persistence will be disabled.
+The application will use default window sizes instead.